 Leveraging more than 30 years of accounting experience, Heidi has led teams in public accounting, industry, and government, most recently at Denver International Airport, where she is Director of Accounting.
 Her diverse career serving public and private organizations, as well as working in government, lends to her broad understanding of how leaders in the profession can make a difference across a wide range of industries and organizations.
 Heidi has served on numerous COCPA conference planning committees and recently completed her term as Chair of the CPE Board.
 As a COCPA Board member, she looks forward to helping the Society innovate and develop its educational benefits and services as the profession evolves, as well as enhancing member value through relevant, timely, and accurate content and resources.

 Alex worked in public accounting as a Senior Auditor and Tax Accountant with McPherson, Goodrich, Paolucci and Mihelich, Pueblo, prior to joining the Pueblo City-County Library District in late 2019, where she eventually ascended to Chief Financial Officer.
-In May 2022, she joined Chris Hervochon, CPA, CVA LLC, a Hilton Head Island, S.C. firm, as Virtual Chief Financial Officer.
+In September 2022, she was named Director of Finance for the City of Pueblo.
 One of just six 2022 AICPA Outstanding Young CPA Award recipients nationally, Alex is also a 2019 AICPA Leadership Academy graduate and recently completed her term as Chair of the COCPA Young Professionals Council.
 Alex is passionate about community service, serving in leadership roles for the Junior League of Pueblo, the Southern Colorado Runners Club, the Pueblo Downtown Association, and others.
 She has been recognized as a CPA Practice Advisor 40 Under 40 Accounting Professional, a 2019 COCPA Everyday Heroine, and a 2021 COCPA Women to Watch Emerging Leader.

 Tiffany’s love for accounting, combined with an entrepreneurial spirit and an enthusiasm for computers and technology, have driven her success as a full-time employee, long-term consultant, and small business owner.
 After 13 years as principal of her own small firm, Tiffany joined Wipfli LLP, where she ascended to a Senior Manager in the Client Accounting Services department.
 Currently, she is taking time to reflect on her more than two decades in the accounting profession and focusing efforts on her next endeavor.
 In addition to holding her CPA license, this Regis University graduate won the Regis Award for Excellence in Accounting in 2011.
 She serves as Chair of the COCPA Young Professionals Council, where she puts to work her talents for building relationships and facilitating engagement among younger members of the CPA community.